Disability Advocacy Day: An opportunity to advocate!

 Disability Advocacy Day is an opportunity to highlight the issues facing individuals with disabilities and their families in Utah.
 This event also highlights the importance of the many organizations and programs that advocate for and support the needs of people with disabilities and their families.
-As part of Disability Advocacy Day, we have been providing training to families and individuals with disabilities about effective strategies to communicate with legislators and other policymakers, and this blog post will cover some of the basic strategies for meeting with and sharing your concerns with your elected representatives.
+Another key aspect of Disability Advocacy Day is providing training to families and individuals with disabilities about effective advocacy strategies.
+This blog post will cover some of the basic strategies for meeting with and sharing your concerns with your elected representatives.

 The following information is meant to serve as a guide to assist you in scheduling, planning, and conducting a legislative visit.
 Great emphasis is placed in preparing and delivering a cohesive and clear message.
 The steps outlined here are suggestions for setting the stage for a successful visit with your legislators.